 There is nothing better than being able to surround yourself with kind, unique, and interesting friends who lift you up when you're succeeding and are there for you when times are tough.
-Although at times it can be easy to tell which friendships are sources of positivity in your life and which may not deserve as much of your attention, every once in a while it can be helpful to take a step back and think about how healthy your friendships really are.
+Although it can often be easy to tell which friendships are sources of positivity in your life and which may not deserve as much of your attention, every once in awhile it can be helpful to take a step back and think about how healthy your friendships really are.

 You're Real and Honest With Each Other

 Good friends make you feel comfortable with yourself so you never have to act like something you're not.
 They know your shortcomings and love you anyway, while also bringing out the best version of you.

 A healthy friendship includes plenty of honesty, rather than tip-toeing around each other's feeling to gain approval or avoid an argument.
 In a positive friendship, your pal won't lie to you, and they won't try and hurt your feelings either.
 As a result, you'll know where you stand with your friend and won't be afraid to share your true opinions.